-Cosmetic manufacturers were quick to see the lure of the silver screen beauties and, as a result, started to use movie stars in adverts to promote their products.
-Their success saw magazine advertising increase dramatically throughout the decade.
+Cosmetic manufacturers were quick to see the lure of the silver screen beauties and, as a result, started to use film stars in adverts to promote their products.
+Their success led magazine advertising increased dramatically throughout the decade.

-The average woman may not have had such an adventurous lifestyle as portrayed by the leading ladies in films, but they could attempt to emulate how the stars looked.
+The average woman may not have had such an adventurous lifestyle as portrayed by the leading ladies in films, but they could at least attempt to emulate how the stars looked.

 Max Factor, Cecil Holland and the Westmore family were the main Hollywood makeup artists of the day who worked with the film stars.

 Max Factor revolutionised screen makeup, consistently developing new products, which then became available to the public.
-He is acknowledged as the creator of Clara Bow’s ‘cupid’s bow’ lips.
+He is largely acknowledged as the creator of Clara Bow’s “cupid’s bow” lips.

 In 1920, Max Factor officially began referring to his products as “make-up”, based on the verb phrase “to ‘make up’ one’s face”.
 Until then the term “cosmetics” had been used in polite society.

 The main aspect of a classic 1920s makeup look is a smooth, natural complexion with a rosy rouged cheek.
 Lipstick colour would be matched to the cheeks and a dainty lip shape was the thing.
-In other words, full lips were not the done thing.
+In other words, full lips were not appropriate.
 Thinner eyebrows were “film star fashionable”, often drawn curved beyond the natural brow line.

 The complexion was considered the most important aspect of beauty, as it had been in previous decades, and cold cream was a best seller throughout the decade.